-My main research interests lie in what I call interactive learning and decision making: the intersection of AI, machine learning and game theory.
-I try to generate fundamental knowledge about algorithms and models for complex tasks.
-In addition, I think about how such abstract models might be applied to challenging real-world tasks such as collaboration in multi-robot systems, optimization of traffic control systems, intelligent e-commerce agents, etc.
+My main research interests lie in what I call interactive learning and decision making: the intersection of AI, machine learning and game theory that focuses on an intelligent agent that interacts with a complex world.
+My long term vision is the construction of a collaborative AI scientist.
+In the short term, I try to generate fundamental knowledge about algorithms and models for learning complex tasks.
+Specifically, I believe that agents need models to support intelligent decision making.
+Learning such models is difficult, and given that our world constantly changes, we cannot assume that agents will ever learn perfect models.
+Instead, we need to endow them with the capability to learn these models online, i.e., while interacting with their environments: they need to be able to use imperfect models, reason about the uncertainty in their predictions, and actively learn to improve these models (balancing task rewards and knowledge gathering).
+In addition, I think about how such abstract models might be applied to a variety of real-world tasks such as collaboration in multi-robot or human-AI systems, optimization of traffic control systems, intelligent e-commerce agents, etc.

 For more information about my research, look here.